Old Man of the Mountain: Collapse

 Freezing and thawing opened fissures in the Old Man's "forehead".
-By the 1920s, the crack was wide enough to be mended with chains, and in 1957 the state legislature passed a $25,000 appropriation for a more elaborate weatherproofing, using 20 tons of fast-drying cement, plastic covering and steel rods and turnbuckles, plus a concrete gutter to divert runoff from above.
+By the 1920s, the crack was wide enough to be mended with chains, and in 1957 the state legislature passed a $25,000 appropriation for a more elaborate weatherproofing, using 20 ST of fast-drying cement, plastic covering and steel rods and turnbuckles, plus a concrete gutter to divert runoff from above.
 A team from the state highway and park divisions maintained the patchwork each summer.

 Nevertheless, the formation collapsed to the ground between midnight and 2 a.m. on May 3, 2003.
 Dismay over the collapse was so great that people visited to pay tribute, with some leaving flowers.